AviatrixSystems/Docs/HowTos/Controller_and_Software_Release_Notes.rst

 - **AVX-25673** - After Site2Cloud verbose logging is enabled, it cannot be disabled in the UI.
 - **AVX-26419** - If you are connecting to another Aviatrix device, using IKEv2 is preferred.
 IKEv2 support started in version 5.0.2667.
 If you configure IKEv1 in a Site2Cloud connection that uses certificate-based authentication and is connecting to another Aviatrix device, you must add the intermediate CA's in addition to the root CA. When an intermediate CA is renewed and re-authentication is attempted, the Site2Cloud connection will go down until you add the new certificate.
 - **AVX-27653** - If you are using software version 6.8.1148 on an outdated gateway image, your Controller could have a memory limitation issue. `Upgrade <https://docs.aviatrix.com/HowTos/gateway-image-migration.html>`_ your gateway images to avoid this issue.
+- **AVX-35490** - After a Controller software upgrade or a CloudXD restart, the Controller migrates BGP routes, automatically triggering an “Approve New Routes” email for existing pending CIDRs on gateways with learned CIDRs approval enabled.
+This issue has no functional impact.
+Approved CIDRs remain intact and no routes are changed.

 6.7.1376 (08/02/2022)
 =========================